bughi04/ProjectSkeleton/AI_USAGE.md

 by hand.

-Where I used AI, it was for well-bounded pieces that were tedious or fiddly to get right — collision routines, the difficulty-scaling formulas, the hand-coded 5×7 pixel font, and the SDL drawing primitives.
-I read, tested, and adjusted every one of these blocks; I can explain and modify any line in the repo.
-Each fully AI-generated region is wrapped between `// AI-generated` and `// end AI-generated` markers in the source, as required.
+Where I used AI, it was for well-bounded pieces that were tedious or fiddly to get right: collision routines, the difficulty-scaling formulas, the hand-coded 5×7 pixel font, and the SDL drawing primitives.
+I read, tested, and adjusted every one of these blocks.

 ## Fully AI-generated regions

-The following regions are marked inline and are the only fully AI-generated code in the submission:
+The following regions are marked inline and are the fully AI-generated code in the submission:

 | File | Region | What it does |